Bacteria that can lead to cancer

-Stomach cancer is fairly rare in the United States, but it’s the fourth most common cancer worldwide.
-Long-term infection of the stomach with Helicobacter pylori (H pylori) may cause ulcers.
+Stomach cancer is not common in the United States, but it’s one of the more common types of cancer worldwide.
+Long-term infection of the stomach with Helicobacter pylori (H pylori) can cause ulcers.
 It can also inflame and damage the inner layer of the stomach.
 Some of these changes could lead to cancer over time, especially cancer in the lower part of the stomach.
 H pylori infection is also linked with some types of lymphoma of the stomach.

-More than half of all cases of stomach cancer are thought to be linked to H pylori infection.
-Still, most people who have these bacteria in their stomachs never develop cancer.
-There is also some evidence that people with H pylori have a lower risk of other types of cancer, although it is unclear exactly what role the bacteria plays in this.
+While H pylori infection is a major cause of stomach cancer, most people who have these bacteria in their stomachs never develop stomach cancer.
+There is also some evidence that people with H pylori might have a lower risk of some other types of cancer, although it is unclear exactly what role the bacteria plays in this.

-About 1 in 3 adults has evidence of infection with H pylori, and the rate of infection is higher in older age groups.
+About 2 in 3 adults worldwide are infected with H pylori.
+The rate of infection is higher developing countries and in older age groups.
 It’s likely spread in a couple of ways.
 One is the fecal-oral route, such as through contaminated food or water sources.
-In fact, contaminated well water has been linked to H pylori infection in the United States.
 It can also be transmitted from one person to another, mouth to mouth.

 Chlamydia trachomatis is a very common kind of bacteria that can infect the female reproductive system as well as other parts of the body in both men and women.
 It is spread through sex.

 Although infection of the reproductive organs may cause symptoms in some people, most women have no symptoms.
-This means that women with chlamydia usually don’t know they’re infected unless samples are taken during a pelvic exam.
-These samples are then checked for this type of bacteria.
-It’s a common infection in younger women who are sexually active, and can persist for years unless it’s detected and treated.
+This means that women with chlamydia usually don’t know they’re infected unless samples are taken during a pelvic exam and tested for chlamydia.
+It’s a common infection in younger women who are sexually active, and can remain for years unless it’s detected and treated.

 Studies have not shown that chlamydia itself causes cancer, but it might work with HPV in a way that promotes cancer growth.
-For example, chlamydia may affect how long cancer-promoting HPV stays in the cervix.
-Researchers have found that women who had chlamydia along with HPV are more likely to still have HPV when they are re-tested later than women who have not had chlamydia.
+For example, researchers have found that women who had chlamydia along with HPV are more likely to still have HPV when they are re-tested later than women who have not had chlamydia.
 Although more studies are needed to confirm these findings, there are already good reasons to be checked for chlamydia infection and have it treated with antibiotics if it is found.

 In women, long-term chlamydia infection is known to cause pelvic inflammation that can lead to infertility, mainly by building up scar tissue in the Fallopian tubes.
 Like other infections that inflame or cause ulcers in the genital area, chlamydia can also increase the risk of becoming infected with HIV during exposure to an HIV-infected sexual partner.